 Acquittal at Trial

 If the Crown will not withdraw the charges and a peace bond is not achievable, the case may proceed to trial.
 At trial, the Crown must prove the charge beyond a reasonable doubt — the highest standard of proof in Canadian law.
+Under the R v.
+Jordan framework, the Crown must bring the case to trial within 18 months in provincial court or face a section 11(b) Charter application to stay the charges for unreasonable delay.

 Domestic assault trials often come down to the complainant’s testimony.
 The defence has the right to cross-examine the complainant and challenge the reliability and credibility of their evidence.
 Common issues at trial include: